CDCgov/phdi-azure/docs/implementation-guide.md

 After the data has been cleaned and enriched it is uploaded to a FHIR Store where it can serve as a single source of truth for all downstream reporting and analytics needs.

-#### Analytics Pipeline
+#### Tabulation Service
-The analytics pipeline provides a mechanism for extracting and tabularizing desired data from the FHIR Store.
-Users define schemas describing the table(s) they would like from the FHIR Store and submit them to the analytics pipeline.
-The pipeline then interprets the schemas, queries the FHIR for the necessary data, transforms the un-structured FHIR resources into tables, and makes these tables available for reporting and analysis.
+The tabulation service provides a mechanism for extracting and tabulating data from the FHIR server.
+Users define schemas describing the table(s) they would like to extract from the FHIR Store and submit them to the tabulation service.
+The service then conducts a basic Extract Transform and Load (ETL process) with the following steps:
+1. Extraction - The service identifies the data required for a given schema and extracts it from the FHIR server using the FHIR API.
+2. Transform - The non-tabular and nested JSON FHIR data is transformed into the tabular format specified by the schema.
+3. Load - The tabulated data is loaded into a flat file format (CSV, Parquet, or SQLite) and stored in an Azure File share.
+The data specified in the schema is now available downstream reporting and analytical workloads.

 ### Additional References
 We have only provided a brief overview of PHDI, Building Blocks, and the pipelines we have designed.
 For additional information please refer to the documents linked below.